Narciso Masferrer: Co-founding FC Barcelona

-Masferrer Sporting prime
+Golden years

 In 1902 he founded Vida Deportiva and became a correspondent for the French magazine L'Auto.
 Four years later, in 1906, he founded and directed El Mundo Deportivo, becoming its first director, and in its first editorial, published on 1 February, Masferrer pointed out the conduct that needed to be followed by the newspaper, which did not differ at all from his own: "We do not come to criticize anyone, we come to applaud and encourage everyone".
 1911 was remarkably prolific for Masferrer: he founded the magazine "Stadium", of which he was director until 1922; promoted and presided over the Union of Sports Journalists, and presided over Unión Velocipédica Espanyola, the predecessor of the Catalan Cycling Federation, where together with Miguel Artemán and Jaime Grau, he promoted the creation of the Volta a Catalunya, the first cycling race per stage in Spain and one of the oldest in the world.
+He had already held several federative charges and assignments at Unión Velocipédica Espanyola before 1911, including the Vice Presidency (1900–1902), the presidency (1902–1904), General Secretary (1905–1909), and he held the presidency for a third time in 1939.
+It was from all of these positions that he promoted all the key initiatives in the history of Spanish cycling before the Spanish Civil War.

-He intervened in the creation of the Catalan Olympic Committee (Comitè Olímpic Català) in 1913, and in the reorganization of the Spanish one.
-He was the promoter of Barcelona's candidacy to host the 1924 Olympic Games and promoted the construction of the La Foixarda stadium, inaugurated in 1921.
-In 1929 he resigned from his job as sports editor of the newspaper La Vanguardia to dedicate himself to the organization of the 1929 Barcelona International Exposition.
-In 1919 he will also be appointed general secretary of the Automobile Show and will preside over all the Saló de Barcelona that were held in the now-defunct Pavilion of Fine Arts between 1919 and 1935, being stopped due to the outbreak of the Spanish civil war.
+He presided over the Catalan Football Federation in 1913, and in that same year, he intervened in the creation of the Catalan Olympic Committee (Comitè Olímpic Català), and in the reorganization of the Spanish one.
+He promoted the construction of the La Foixarda stadium, inaugurated in 1921.
+He was the promoter of Barcelona's candidacy to host the 1924 Olympic Games, and was the head of the Spanish Delegation that attended the 1928 Olympic Games.
+He was a member of the Spanish Olympic Committee in 1926, and again in 1939, when the civil war ended.
+In 1929 he resigned from his job as sports editor of the newspaper La Vanguardia to dedicate himself to the organization of the 1929 Barcelona International Exposition, promoting and leading the initiative of building the Montjuïc Olympic Stadium.
+In 1919 he will also be appointed general secretary of the Automobile Show and will preside over all the Saló de Barcelona that were held in the now-defunct Pavilion of Fine Arts between 1919 and 1935, being stopped due to the outbreak of the Spanish Civil War.